Ever wondered what it’s like to be a digital nomad?

 In this interview we’re interviewing Toby and Marcel from Home is Where Your Bag Is blog.

-It’s been a long time since I wrote the original Digital Nomad Escape Plan, and lately I’ve been exploring other Thailand guides written by digital nomads.
+After writing Digital Nomad Escape Plan, I’d started exploring quality Thailand guides written by other digital nomads.

 What’s your story?

-Tobi: We, Marcel and me, launched our blog together in 2012 with a focus on the upcoming round-the-world trip that was planned from January to June 2013.
+Tobi: We, Marcel and me, launched our Home is Where Your Bag Is blog together in 2012 with a focus on the upcoming round-the-world trip that was planned from January to June 2013.
 On the road we decided to throw over our plans and traveled only Southeast Asia, Australia and New Zealand instead.